Order & Job Management - Jobs

 There are several other tools related to jobs which are accessed via the Job Toolbar.
 The toolbar is only visible when one job is selected because the options and information displayed is very specific to the particular job.
 To see the toolbar, select one job:

 tFLOW provides real time messaging capabilities at both the order and job levels.
 You can use the messaging function to chat in real time with other users, as well as send them email notifications.
-To access Messaging, click on the Messaging icon which is the first tool in the Toolbar, and the messaging window will open.
+To access Messaging, click on the Messaging icon and the messaging window will open.

 You may add comments to either the parent order, or to the job.
 To switch between the order and the job, click on the circular icons in the left bar.
 Any items which have comments will display an orange badge with the number of comments displayed.
 To add a comment, type your message below in the message box and hit return, or click the send button.